aksshatgovind/SmartTag/README.md

-# PiTag
+# SmartTag for Pi
 Smart Card for Parking System

 ## About
-PiTag will make parking of vehicles in easy and effortless manner.
+SmartTag will make parking of vehicles in easy and effortless manner.

 ## Software Technologies
 * C